matloff/TidyverseSkeptic/README.md

-1. The Tidyverse arose from the desire to have a set of packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to theoretical computer scientists.
-The Tidyverse also borrows from other "purist" computer science philosophies, notably *functional programming*.
+1. The Tidyverse arose from the desire to have a set of packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
+The Tidyverse also borrows from other "purist" computer science (CS) philosophies, notably *functional programming*.  **The latter is abstract and theoretical, difficult even for CS students, hence arguably an unwise approach for nonprogrammer students of R.**

-2. Unfortunately, the price of purity is (a) **increased complexity and abstraction**, making code more prone to error, as well as (b) **a sacrifice in performance**.
+2. Unfortunately, the price of purity is (a) increased complexity and abstraction, making code more prone to error, as well as (b) a sacrifice in performance.
 Ironically, though consistency of interface is a goal, new versions of Tidy libraries are often incompatible with older ones, a very serious problem in the software engineering world.